Aiswarya-Kumar99/product_matching/README.md

 ### 🛍️ Product Matching: Jaccard, TF-IDF, and DeBERTa Approaches
-This repository implements and compares three product matching methods on the WDC Product Matching Dataset.
+This repository implements and compares three product matching methods on the WDC Product Matching Dataset: https://webdatacommons.org/largescaleproductcorpus/wdc-products/.
 The task is to determine whether two product listings refer to the same real-world item.
 We evaluate methods ranging from basic token similarity to contextual deep learning models.

 ## 📂 Repository Structure